D. H. Hill Jr. Library: Collections

 D. H. Hill Jr. Library houses the majority of the volumes in NCSU's collection, and is a designated federal and state document repository.
 Engineering and textiles collections are housed in Hunt Library on Centennial Campus.
 Three branch libraries house architecture/design, earth science and animal/veterinary science materials, respectively.
 Materials relating to education, mathematics and African studies are primarily held in three small departmental media centers, which are affiliated with the Libraries.
 A Satellite Shelving Facility mostly houses older journals and periodical publications for the NCSU Libraries Special Collections Research Center.

-D. H. Hill and the NC State University Library system's strengths are in keeping with the strengths of the University itself, namely engineering, science, agriculture, veterinary medicine, and mathematics.
-However, the Libraries also have strengths in architecture, design, humanities, and social sciences.
+D. H. Hill and the NC State University Library system's strengths are in keeping with the strengths of the university itself, namely engineering, science, agriculture, veterinary medicine, and mathematics.
+The libraries also have strengths in architecture, design, humanities, and social sciences.

 Statistics

 The NC State University Libraries is a member of several professional organizations, including the Association of Research Libraries, the Center for Research Libraries, and the Digital Library Federation.
-It was the first academic library organization to receive the Association of College and Research Libraries' Excellence in Academic Libraries Award, and was the recipient in 2003 of the American Library Association's Library of the Future award.
+It was the first academic library organization to receive the Association of College and Research Libraries' Excellence in Academic Libraries Award.
+In 2003, it received the American Library Association's Library of the Future Award.
 Currently the NC State University Libraries employs 288 people, of which 124 are librarians or other professionals.
 D. H. Hill alone circulates one million volumes per year.